LinuxforPunks/Shinobi-CCTV-Devuan-guide/README.md

 walkthrough and bits of code for getting Shinobi to run on Devuan and possibly other non-systemd distros, not to mention Debian

 **Introduction**

 Shinobi works very nicely on Devuan Daedalus.
 For my own benefit and perhaps yours I will put the things I wished I knew here.

 1. Shinobi is not a program.

 It is a pair of scripts: **camera.js** and **cron.js** These two scripts are managed by **node.js** (the pm2 command) It uses a mysql server such as **mariadb** to store the camera settings and the users and passwords And it has a webgui, which is never the source of its problems.

 2. You need the gitlab version.

 The github version still barely works but is terrible.
 And imo it's too easy to mistake them. iirc it was something along the lines that there used to be a free Community Edition and a paid-for Pro Edition.
 And the Community Edition became deprecated... but the Pro Edition became free.
 Don't install the Community Edition version thinking it's the free one.

-4. Obtain RECENT versions for these programs (DO NOT rely on apt)
+3. Obtain RECENT versions for these programs (DO NOT rely on apt)

 - node.js + npm
 - mariadb

 - go (golang programming language - not needed directly by Shinobi but I'd recommend it)
 - docker engine (also not needed directly)
 - docker compose (also not needed directly)

-4. The official installation guide doesn't really need to recommend Ubuntu 22.04 There are not really any dependencies at all of Ubuntu, or systemd.
+4. The official installation guide doesn't really need to recommend Ubuntu 22.04

+There are not really any dependencies at all of Ubuntu, or systemd.
 Being Javascript it's pretty much platform-agnostic.
 The ninja way installation script isn't needed, you can git clone the whole project from gitlab and put it in /home/Shinobi The permissions are reasonably forgiving: it wants to be user: Shinobi, but there's no reason it can't be the normal User.
 And it can potentially be root.
 Each option will throw up different permissions issues and it's just a case of working through them.

-5. Ubuntu is (at time of writing) a dreadful distribution for this project to be based in, because it is so insistent on taking over control of the mountpoint logic, with udisks2 defaulting to overriding /etc/fstab. imo this is actively lethal to Shinobi because its own defaults will write video footage to the OS disk and if the OS disk runs out of space the program will stop working.
+5. Ubuntu is (at time of writing) a dreadful distribution for this project to be based in

+because it is so insistent on taking over control of the mountpoint logic, with udisks2 defaulting to overriding /etc/fstab. imo this is actively lethal to Shinobi because its own defaults will write video footage to the OS disk and if the OS disk runs out of space the program will stop working.
 And it will stop working without useful error messages.

 6. Configure the disks first of all so that they are always at a consistent mount point.

 A disk filling up will stop both the recording and the stream of the cameras that use it, so I'd suggest to spread the recording between multiple smaller disks.
 Surveillance disks like WD Purple or Seagate Skyhawk are a must: using normal HDDs will make it seem as if the connections are intermittent when it's the disk not keeping up with the cameras.

 7. Storage would be key to any NVR program but perhaps it affects Shinobi more because of its being in Javascript and being a little abstracted from the hardware.
 I recommend to install docker alongside of Shinobi to provide the following containers